nowke/nowke.github.io/stats/probability-basics.md

 When India wins a cricket match, Mr. Harsha predicts the win correctly 70% of the time.
 When India loses the match, Harsha will predict win 35% of the time.

-Given that, India wins cricket match 60% of the time, what are the chances of India winning Whenever Harsha predicts that India wins?
+Given that, India wins cricket match 60% of the time, what are the chances of India winning whenever Harsha predicts that India wins?

 This is clearly a conditional probability problem.